-The previous two sub-sections have noted the dangers of nuclear proliferation (18.104.22.168) and the inadequacy of a nuclear deterrent against an asymmetric threat (22.214.171.124).
+The previous two sub-sections have noted the dangers of nuclear proliferation (220.127.116.11) and the inadequacy of a nuclear deterrent against an asymmetric threat (18.104.22.168).
 This does not mean that nuclear weapons are redundant yet, though, however desirable an objective that might be.
 The great powers haven’t attacked each other directly since the Second World War – despite being on opposing sides in other situations.
 China and America supported opposite sides during the Korean War, for example, as described in a BBC article entitled The Korean War: An Overview.

 A policy of deterrence can be a response to specific threats.
-North Korea’s nuclear weapons programme can be directly traced to its response to George W Bush’s State of the Union address in January 2002, in which he characterised Iraq, Iran and North Korea as constituting an “axis of evil” and pledged that “America will do what is necessary to ensure our nation’s security”.
+North Korea’s nuclear weapons programme can be directly traced to its response to George W Bush’s State of the Union address in January 2002.
+He characterised Iraq, Iran and North Korea as constituting an “axis of evil” and pledged that “America will do what is necessary to ensure our nation’s security”.
 North Korea’s Foreign Ministry reacted, as reported in a BBC article entitled Bush’s ‘evil axis’ comment stirs critics, by saying “This is, in fact, little short of declaring war against the Democratic People’s Republic of Korea”.
 Bush invaded Iraq the following year so, as a response to the seriousness of American threats, North Korea’s acquisition of a nuclear deterrent can be seen as prudent.
 Iran’s nuclear programme can be seen in the same light.

-The Russian action was an example of ‘realpolitik’ (126.96.36.199): it correctly judged that it could seize the territory without fear of effective retaliation.
+The Russian action was an example of ‘realpolitik’: it correctly judged that it could seize the territory without fear of effective retaliation.
 The Georgian army had no option but to retreat.
 This illustrates how the possession of military strength, even if it is not used, has a deterrent effect in some circumstances.
 If both sides possess massive force they have to consider the risks of escalation.

 Massive force does not have to consist of nuclear weapons.
 They are arguably too dangerous to use anyway, and both sides know that.
 A powerful conventional force is perhaps a greater deterrent, because potential opponents know that it is can be used in practice.
-When President Trump ordered an airstrike on a Syrian airfield in April 2017, as described at https://www.patternsofpower.org/symbolic-air-strike-syria/, was clearly a signal, rather than an intention to do damage: he issued a warning before making the strike.
+President Trump’s cruise missile strike in April 2017, as described at https://www.patternsofpower.org/symbolic-air-strike-syria/, was clearly a signal, rather than an intention to do damage: he issued a warning before making the strike.
 It was another example of ‘realpolitik’, and it might have been partly intended to warn the Chinese against assuming that America would never use its military might – as described earlier (22.214.171.124).